RU09342-F18/lab-0-introduction-to-c-and-git-nielseni6/Assignment/README.md

 This project is a simple calculator that that takes three inputs in the form:

-  'Number1' 'Operation' 'Number2'
+  \t'Number1' 'Operation' 'Number2'

 The first input that is asked for is the "Number1"

-  -This number must be an integer
+  \t-This number must be an integer

 The second input that is asked for is the "Number2"